THE NUMBER ONE HEALTH PROBLEM

 These are the biggies that those who are in “the know ” actually know about and understand.
 However, there are others ----- many others.
 Let's talk about a few of those problems that you might not think about being related to problems with Blood Sugar Regulation.

 When I was a little kid at the end of the Vietnam War era, I recall an old Special Forces T-shirt.
 It had a picture of a skull and crossbones wearing a Green Beret emblazoned across the front, and said, “Kill em all and let God sort em out”.
 This is exactly how antibiotics work.
 Yes, they kill the bacteria that cause infections.
 However, they also kill the bacteria that make up 80% of your immune system.
-Antibiotics DO NOT strengthen your immune system; they weaken and destroy it.
-And when you get sick again, there is a strong probability that you will be given ---- yep; more antibiotics (HERE).
+Antibiotics do not strengthen your immune system; they weaken and destroy it (HERE).
+And when you get sick again, there is a strong probability that you will be given ---- yep; more antibiotics.

 Interestingly enough, (and practically unknown to the American Public) numerous disease processes, including AUTOIMMUNITY, are being linked to abnormal gut flora.
 Here is just one example.
 I am quoting from a recent issue of the medical journal Diabetes; There is a growing body of evidence that diet may play a role in the development of Type 1 Diabetes, through influencing GUT FLORA, intestinal permeability [AKA LEAKY GUT SYNDROME], and immune function in the gut.
 WHEAT [GLUTEN] in particular has been shown to have a connection to the development of Type 1 Diabetes, although the relationship is poorly understood.

 Just remember; it's antibiotics that actually cause Dysbiosis, but sugar and starch that feeds it!
 This means that sugar and other carbs actually feed infections.
-It is the food of choice for all types of infections!
+It is the food of choice for all types of infections (HERE)!

 -CANCER: I'll not belabor this particular topic.
 Just remember a few simple facts.
 Sugar is extremely acidic.
 This acid creates the perfect environment for disease to thrive in.
 Cancer is a known byproduct of AGE's.
 Sugar also happens to be the food-of-choice for most cancer cells ---- If you simply Google SUGAR FEEDS CANCER, you could read non-stop into the next century.
 By the way, what do researchers that are saying sugar feeds cancer have to gain from telling you this?
 That's right; absolutely nothing but the scorn of their peers!

 -DEGENERATIVE ARTHRITIS: Everyone knows what sugar does to teeth.
 What do you think that it does to bones / joints?
-If you get a chance, check out this short review of Dr. Weston Price's timeless masterpiece, NUTRITION & PHYSICAL DEGENERATION.
+If you get a chance, take a look at DR WESTON PRICE'S timeless masterpiece, Nutrition & Physical Degeneration.
 Make sure to look at the pictures.
 Dumbfounding!

 -FIBROMYALGIA: FIBROMYALGIA is an intriguing case.
 It used to go by the name ADRENAL FATIGUE until a 1976 meeting in Tampa brought about a name change.
 Think about it for a moment.
 It is much easier to for doctors to tell patients that no one really knows what Fibromyalgia is, what causes it, or how to address it, than it is to answer those pesky little questions like, “Doctor, why are my adrenal glands fatigued”?
 Or, “Doctor, what can I do to unfatigue my adrenal glands”.